-For those who want to know how to bypass Miami Herald paywall, keep reading...
+For those who want to know how people bypass Miami Herald paywall, keep reading.

 How to bypass Miami Herald paywall